Google Ads is a tricky platform with tons of different features, updates, and changes.

 You might bid on that term to drive some traffic for the search, but if you are using a broad match type, you will be showing up for tons of different keywords related to or mentioning SEO agency.

-On AdWords, there are a few key match types:
+On Google Ads, there are a few key match types:

 Depending on what match types you use (like we discussed in the SKAGs section), you will show up for different terms.